Spy City

-Spy City is a television miniseries created by William Boyd about spies in 1961 Berlin, during the Cold War.
+Spy City is a spy thriller television miniseries created by William Boyd about spies in 1961 Berlin, during the Cold War.
 The series first aired in Germany, and AMC+ picked up the rights to stream in the United States at MIPTV.

 Synopsis

 A British spy is sent to Berlin in 1961 to uncover a mole in the United Kingdom's Embassy or among the Allies, shortly before the construction of the Berlin Wall.